DigitalMitford/DigMitCS/WOW_RegularExpressions.md

 ## Upconverting Stage Directions

-**Document Analysis Identified Patterm:** Stage directions appear in parentheses; stage directions are in upper-case
+**Document Analysis Identified Pattern:** Stage directions appear in parentheses; stage directions are in upper-case

 **Find:** `\([^a-z]+\)`
 `\(` and `\)` because we use parentheses in regular expressions to indicate capturing groups we need to escape the parentheses in order to grab literal parentheses in the text